akhealth/DevSecOpsMvp/Communication.md

 * Do we have preferences for future operational support about who is responsible for technical service monitoring and first response for cloud hosted applications?

 ### Security Related Opportunities
-The following topics identify opportunities that might inform improved DevOps practices realted to the Security domain concerns:
+The following topics identify opportunities that might inform improved DevSecOps practices realted to the Security domain concerns:
 * Assessing MS Azure FedRamp docs and understanding which controls the application developer/product team are responsible for (i.e., that we own and MS does not).
 This will be a large effort that should be broken up into sprints.
     - Create backlog stories corresponding to specific sets of controls or to control families
     - Stories are about work-products that meet three specific requirements: